When Calling in Sick is Necessary: Prioritising Self-Care in the Veterinary Practice

 While it’s true that consistent attendance is crucial for the smooth running of any practice, there are times when calling in sick isn’t just acceptable—it’s necessary.
 Here are some key scenarios that demonstrate when it’s appropriate to put your health and well-being first:

-When You’re Contagious: Coming to work while contagious doesn’t just jeopardise your own health—it puts your colleagues, clients, and their pets at risk too.
+Going to work while contagious doesn’t just jeopardise your own health—it puts your colleagues, clients, and their pets at risk too.
 Whether you’re fighting off a stubborn cold or dealing with a stomach bug, staying home until you’re no longer contagious is a responsible decision.
 Certain illnesses could be zoonotic, posing a risk to patients, especially those who are immuno-compromised.
-It’s also important to consider the dangers of hospital-acquired infections.
+It’s also important to consider the dangers of hospital-acquired infections while your own immune system is struggling.
 By taking time off, you help prevent the spread of illness, ensuring a safer environment for everyone.

-When You’re Physically Unfit to Work: Sudden injuries, chronic pain, or debilitating migraines are just a few examples of when physical limitations make it impossible to perform your duties effectively.
+Sudden injuries, chronic pain, or debilitating migraines are just a few examples of when physical limitations make it impossible to perform your duties effectively.
 Pushing through pain or discomfort not only compromises your health but can also lead to avoidable mistakes or accidents.
 Compassionate care is at the heart of veterinary medicine, and veterinary professionals must be in the best possible condition to avoid errors that could lead to further injury.
+If you’re going to be underperforming because of how you feel, it’s ok to call in sick.

-When You’re Mentally Exhausted: Mental health is just as important as physical health.
-Burnout, stress, anxiety, and depression are increasingly prevalent in the veterinary community and are valid reasons to take a day off to recharge.
+Mental health is just as important as physical health.
+Burnout, stress, anxiety, and depression are very prevalent in the veterinary community and are valid reasons to take a day off to recharge.
 Ignoring mental health concerns can lead to decreased productivity, long-term absenteeism, and even more severe mental health issues that could affect both the team and the patients in your care.
+Vets are conditioned to carry on ‘no matter what’, but mental exhaustion is real, and a break can make a huge difference.

 Taking a sick day isn’t a sign of weakness; it’s a demonstration of self-awareness.
 By recognising when it’s appropriate to take time off and communicating effectively with your practice manager, you can maintain a healthy work-life balance and contribute more effectively to your team.
 Prioritising your own well-being benefits not just you, but everyone around you.